SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 It is obvious, that it is **not** a good idea to use the same session in more than one race at the same time.

 Important: Although it is possible and I have done it on my own for several races longer than 6 hours, I do not recommend to run "Race Center" on the same PC where your simulation runs.
 Sevaral operations, for example updating the strategy using extensive traffic simulation will consume quite a lot of memory and CPU-cycles.
 This might interfere with the memory requirements of your running simulator and might lead to decreased frame rates and - in very worse cases - to freezes due to shortage of memory.
 Therefore, I strongly recommend using a laptop or another separate PC, that sits aside your simulation rig, for the "Race Center" operation.

+#### Connection failures

+The Team Server connection is based on http and implements a sophisticated retry strategy.
+Most of the time, it will recover without notice.
+More severe is the behaviour of the simulation game itself after an internet failure and it heavily depends on the simulation, whether you may continue your session.
+In any case, I stronlgy recommend to reload the session in the "Race Center" after the car is back on the road and has crossed the start/finish line for the first time after the failure, since a couple of items in the history, for example the number of pitstops, migh be wrong otherwise.

 #### Session Data Management